Work Permits for Australia

-Australia’s economy is robust and predicted to continue growing well into 2016; thus, it comes as no surprise that more and more citizens of the world will look to relocate to Sydney, Melbourne, Perth or Adelaide in the coming years to find lucrative employment.
+Australia’s economy is robust and predicted to continue growing well; thus, it comes as no surprise that more and more citizens of the world will look to relocate to Sydney, Melbourne, Perth or Adelaide in the coming years to find lucrative employment.

 However, with the exception of those moving to Australia from New Zealand, expats will need to have a work permit/work visa to legally work in this mammoth Pacific nation.

 The application process may initially seem intimidating.
 There’s an incredible assortment of working visa categories and subclasses, and each category seems to have its own complex requirements and strange loopholes.

 On the positive side, the Australian government’s online portal, Visa Wizard, is a useful and up-to-date tool that future expats can use to find the visa that suits their industry-field, their skill set and their intentions.

 Ultimately, whether one is an employer-sponsored, skilled worker, a doctor or nurse looking to practice in Oz, or a labourer looking to fill a skill shortage in the country, it’s vital that expats research the work permit process as comprehensively as possible prior to application.